-It is not a great secret that Southeast Asia is one of the most affordable exotic world destinations modern traveler can visit.
-Still, browsing through the resorts offer can bring some pessimism into your dreams of a paradise getaway; it is true, even in cheap countries, one can be easily thunderstruck with the prices of the luxury relaxation in the offer.
+It is not a great secret that Southeast Asia is one of the most affordable exotic world destinations modern travelers can visit.
+Still, browsing through the resort offers can bring some pessimism into your dreams of a paradise getaway; it is true, even in cheap countries, one can be easily thunderstruck by the prices of the luxury relaxation on offer.

 Well, chill out!
-Pipeaway is bringing you the list of some of the most chilled out places in Southeast Asia!
-Technically somewhere between the hostels and the guesthouses, these properties promise you can leave your worries behind, close your eyes, take a deep breath and completely immerse in the chill attitude!
+Pipeaway is bringing you a list of some of the most chilled-out places in Southeast Asia!
+Technically somewhere between the hostels and the guesthouses, these properties promise you can leave your worries behind, close your eyes, take a deep breath, and completely immerse in the chill attitude!

 1. Man’Groove Guesthouse, Cambodia

-The 33-year old Singaporean pilot Trevor Seah built this place three years ago when many were laughing at his vision; guesthouse out of the town will never work, they were saying.
+The 33-year-old Singaporean pilot Trevor Seah built this place three years ago when many were laughing at his vision; a guesthouse out of the town will never work, they were saying.
 Today, this dreamer has another Man’Groove – in the nearby Kep.
 But that one is more for drinkers, he says.
-Man’Groove Kampot is better in attracting smokers.
+Man’Groove Kampot is better at attracting smokers.

 Ducks instead of the alarm clock

 Eight simple rooms on stilts (equipped with basic furniture, such as a large mosquito-net protected bed or chairs on the small balcony) overlook the waters where fishermen repair boats in the morning, and one is awakened by nature – Man’Groove owns 300 ducks, all female!
 They produce 240 eggs a day that you can taste already at breakfast!
-Three-eggs omelette with cheese, tomato, ham and sausage will set you back three dollars!
+A three-egg omelet with cheese, tomato, ham, and sausage will set you back three dollars!

-Personally, I enjoyed the thick pancakes with ice cream and Nutella, but one can get them in particular space flavor as well.
-The menu also offers space French toast, space milk shake, space coffee/tea, or even space Khmer chicken curry (priced 6 dollars, it is the most expensive dish on the menu, but also the one that will quickly and efficiently bring you to the chill zone).
-The restaurant offers more classic burgers, sandwiches and typical Asian dishes, for those who are not willing to experiment.
+Personally, I enjoyed the thick pancakes with ice cream and Nutella, but one can get them in a particular space flavor as well.
+The menu also offers space French toast, space milkshake, space coffee/tea, or even space Khmer chicken curry (priced at 6 dollars, it is the most expensive dish on the menu, but also the one that will quickly and efficiently bring you to the chill zone).
+The restaurant offers more classic burgers, sandwiches, and typical Asian dishes, for those who are not willing to experiment.
 Four times a month, you can fish for your own meal and get the catch baked in the restaurant!

-One can enjoy eating the dinner in front of the cinema screen; every evening Man’Groove prepares movie nights where visitors can enjoy some real treasures saved on the hard disk with one terabyte of films.
-The chilled atmosphere can also be enjoyed on the boat which takes the visitors on the sunset cruise – in this secret hideout one can swim with the plankton or enjoy fireflies if the season is right (November-December).
+One can enjoy eating dinner in front of the cinema screen; every evening Man’Groove prepares movie nights where visitors can enjoy some real treasures saved on the hard disk with one terabyte of films.
+The chilled atmosphere of one of the most relaxed Kampot hostels can also be enjoyed on the boat which takes the visitors on the sunset cruise – in this secret hideout one can swim with the plankton or enjoy fireflies if the season is right (November-December).
 The plan is to build the floating market and the bungalows that will be accessible by canoe only.
 Slowly the small “crap islands“ are being transformed into oases of chill.